meeoh/Info-Session-Schedueler/README.md

 6. Enroll them if they say yes, ignore if no

 ## Usage
-Run `pip install -r requirements.txt` to install the proper dependencies Then run python schedule-maker.py and follow the instructions Finally, put register-session.py in /etc/cron.d/ and modify it for your appropriate time
+Run `pip install -r requirements.txt` to install the proper dependencies<br>
+Then run python schedule-maker.py and follow the instructions<br>
+Finally, put register-session.py in /etc/cron.d/ and modify it for your appropriate time<br>